An updated pdf of Robin Blythe-Lord’s book ‘A History of Hooe Barton Farm’ is available here.

 However since then little happened until September 2014 when further plans were submitted to PCC.
 These were essentially the same as the previous ones that had been approved with the exception of a change of use for the proposed MOT garage into a retail unit.
 This would give a less utilitarian frontage to the building than a MOT garage and the asymmetrical roofline echoes the barn.

 PCC planning informed PVH that the revised plans had now been approved.
-Mr Truscott said that he planned to start early in the new year and that it was likely he would begin by restoring the Barn roof.
+Mr Truscott said that he planned to start early in 2015 and that it was likely he would begin by restoring the Barn roof.